pyinstaller/pyinstaller/doc/source/Manual.rst

     For an example see ``hook-docutils.py`` in the hooks folder.

-    Note: We suggest alwasy using the fully qualified name ``PyInstaller.hooks.hookutils`` for importing hookutils.
+    Note: We suggest always using the fully qualified name ``PyInstaller.hooks.hookutils`` for importing hookutils.
 This
     avoids some pitfalls when implementing hooks for sub-modules.